-The Commissioner is responsible for determining whether to conduct an inquiry under section 83, conducting an inquiry, and determining any further action to be taken.
-The Commissioner is also responsible for appointing any other person to conduct an enquiry under section 83, or delegating or authorising the Commissioner's functions under section 83 to PSC staff.
+The Commissioner is solely responsible for:

+- determining whether to conduct an inquiry under section 83, conducting an inquiry, and determining any further action to be taken; - appointing any other person to conduct an inquiry under section 83; and - delegating or authorising the Commissioner's functions under section 83 to staff of the Commissioner.

-The Commissioner has authorised certain PSC staff to respond to a complaint or similar correspondence (other than a public interest disclosure (PID)) received by the Commissioner or the PSC where it has been determined that no further action is warranted under section 83 in accordance with applicable legislation and policy.
+The Commissioner has authorised certain OPSC staff to respond to a complaint or similar correspondence received by the Commissioner or the OPSC where it has been determined that no further action is warranted under section 83 in accordance with applicable legislation and policy.